 - 5 oz fresh baby spinach

-- 5 tablespoon Country Crock original spread can also use butter
+- 5 tbsp Country Crock original spread can also use butter

 - For the hollandaise: